haideraltahan/whaTFRecordsWriter/README.md

 # Example

-## Converting Images in one class with no labels
+## Converting Images with no labels to tfrecords

 ```python
 # 'test.tfrecords' is what you want to name your tfrecords